-As the menswear season starts this weekend we look at the way male models and designers are changing the face of fashion and challenging gender.
+As London's menswear season kicks off this weekend, we explore how male models and designers are changing the face of fashion and challenging gender.

-James Spencer, tall, slight and softly spoken, is one of TIAD's more recent recruits.
+James Spencer--tall, slight and softly spoken--is one of TIAD's more recent recruits.
 He too does drag, something he started when he moved to London to study at the London College of Fashion.
-"I like walking into a room and people look at me, places that you wouldn't usually see someone in drag," he says.
-But it's not for attention, "it's about being different, to say, I can dress how I want."
+"I like walking into a room and having people look at me in places that you wouldn't usually see someone in drag," he says.
+But it's not for attention, "It's about being different--to say, I can dress how I want."

 Alongside those who play with gender more overtly, the industry has also seen a marked increase in the amount of openly gay models.
 It's something that Marc Sebastian Faiella, a Parsons graduate who identifies as gay, has noticed.
 "Within the last three seasons, I know I'm not the only one who has noticed the flood of models who are most definitely a 'friend of Dorothy'," he wrote in i-D. "I can recall more than one occasion in which a boy was in heels - or two boys were holding hands at a casting."

 The move reflects a changing attitude towards both gender and sexuality, a subject that is more than ever being questioned, written about and protested for.
-Those leading the charge come from various walks of life-there's Panti Bliss, a drag queen who tirelessly campaigned for gay marriage in Ireland, or Laverne Cox, transgender actress, who proved her influence with a cover of TIME magazine.
-Paris Lees, a London-based activist and writer, is dedicated to speaking out for members of the trans-community, whilst Mykki Blanco challenges the stereotype of who can make rap music by dressing up as a woman whilst he does it.
+Those leading the charge come from various walks of life--there's Panti Bliss, a drag queen who tirelessly campaigned for gay marriage in Ireland, or trailblazing transgender actress and Time cover star Laverne Cox.
+Paris Lees, a London-based activist and writer, is dedicated to speaking out for members of the trans-community, and Mykki Blanco challenges the stereotype of who can make rap music by dressing up as a woman while he does it.
 Then there's Jacob and his friends, who found their voices by performing in drag on the stage at Sink the Pink.

 Fashion is not immune to these societal influences.
-For menswear designers, these questions have manifested themselves as an exploration of what it means to be a man, and how that man should dress.
+For menswear designers, these questions have manifested themselves as an exploration of what it means to be a man and how that man should dress.
 J.W.
-Anderson is an oft-cited example of how to shift the gender framework, presenting ruffled-hem shorts for men a couple of years ago, flat at the crotch to appear somehow genderless.
+Anderson is an oft-cited example of how to shift the gender framework, presenting ruffled-hem shorts for men, flat at the crotch to appear somehow genderless.
 "To flat-surface that area is kind of disturbing for people," he said in an interview with T Magazine.

 Anderson's collection was part of a growing mood within men's fashion, formulated at Prada through Miuccia's compromised, sensual boy or in London, where the designs of Craig Green are given life by theatrical, ethereal proportions.
 Then there are young designers, like Ed Marler, who is often seen wearing his own fantastical, over-the-top womenswear.
 Even more traditional brands are shifting their perceptions - Gucci's recently appointed Alessandro Michele posited pussy bow shirts, lace t-shirts and shrunken knits as a new way for a man to dress.

-It's an approach that has also filtered down to the physical act of buying clothes, epitomised by the much publicised Agender pop-up in Selfridges, where the department store dedicated an area to gender-neutral fashion, curated by transgender model Hari Nef.
-It showed that this was no longer a niche fantasy, and was viable, sellable even.
+It's an approach that has also filtered down to the physical act of buying clothes, epitomized by the much publicized agender pop-up in Selfridges, where the department store dedicated an area to gender-neutral fashion curated by transgender model Hari Nef.
+It showed that this was no longer a niche fantasy, and was viable, even sellable.
 But does this mean that gender is just another fashion trend?

 "It does worry me," Jacob says.
 "I don't want to damn it, because having Selfridges talk about something like this is incredible, I just don't think it was done in the best way."
 Instead, he envisions something beyond.
-"I think the queer future of modelling and fashion is to see gender as constructed, have clothing push the boundaries of gender, showing the malleability of those boundaries, and importantly not to see that as gay, but as inclusively queer."
-For now, Jacob sees a future away from modelling, choosing instead the world of academia ("the drag queen model musicologist - obsessed!" he says).
-"But, you know, if I ever get an invite to open Dior you know she's not gonna say no!"
+"I think the queer future of modeling and fashion is to see gender as constructed, have clothing push the boundaries of gender, showing the malleability of those boundaries, and importantly not to see that as gay, but as inclusively queer."
+For now, Jacob sees a future away from modeling, choosing instead the world of academia ("the drag queen model musicologist - obsessed!" he says).
+"But if I ever get an invite to open Dior you know she's not gonna say no!"

 Text Jack Moss